How to get your resume ready for a job search

 3. Use keywords to help you break through

+You can't learn how to build a resume without keywords.
 When recruiters post jobs, Salemi says, they typically don’t read every resume that comes in—they’ll often start by having their “applicant tracking system” (a fancy name for recruiting software) filter out resumes based on keywords.
 Those keywords are terms or phrases the hiring manager has deemed to be valuable to the job.